-Prerequisite: GJS 100 or permission of the Department
+Prerequisite: GJSN 100 or permission of the Department

 Psychological and Jewish images of man; the challenge of Kantian, existential, and contextual ethics; Jewish morality and the sexual revolution; Jewish social justice; activism and messianism; the Zionist quest.
 Prerequisite: Junior standing.